tpt-anima

 # Terminal 1: start the Observatory telemetry backend

-cd anima-observatory
+cd tpt-anima-observatory

 cargo run